 Platform: iOS, Android

-It’s like Crazy Egg for iOS apps, and it looks pretty cool: you can know which buttons users press, what is the first thing they touch, see what kind of gestures they use, if they are using your app in landscape or portrait mode and even do some A/B testing (they have a different tool for that).
+Like with AppSee, you can know which buttons users press, what is the first thing they touch, see what kind of gestures they use, if they are using your app in landscape or portrait mode and even do some A/B testing (they have a different tool for that).

 Check out their video below to learn more: